Can Fish Smell Underwater

 Not all fish move water in and out through these nares in quite the same ways, but the key to a strong sense of smell for fish is the ability to move water rapidly over these sensory pads.
 Some fish can pick up chemical signals when immobile by pumping water through their olfactory system via tiny hairs called cilia.

 Other fish can pump water through muscular movement.
-Some fish, have an olfactory system that requires them to swim in order to get water moving through their nares.
+Some fish, have an olfactory system that requires them to swim to get water moving through their nares.
 When the sensory pads pick up chemical signals, they transmit them to the fish’s forebrain, which interprets the signal and incites the fish to respond appropriately.

 Fish do indeed have smell receptors, much like us.
 However, these are tailored to their aquatic environment.
 These olfactory receptors work in cohesion, enabling the fish to pick up on different smells continually wafting through the water.
 The fish’s keen sense makes the vast underwater world smell rich, and they use this to their benefit in various ways.